D-Lawson/milestone-project-1/README.md

 ### Colours

-A hex colour of #354D69 has been identified as suitable for headers, footers, fill colours within containers.
+A hex colour of #203C5C has been identified as suitable for headers, footers, fill colours within containers.

-Hex colour #BAA868 has been identified as suitable for body text.
+Hex colour #D6C37F has been identified as suitable for body text.
 Also for the main logo font text.
 A white/light colour shall be used for other headings.

 ### Buttons

-Generic bootstrap buttons have been deemed suitable, providing that the styling is overridden using the colours that are compatible with #354D69
+Generic bootstrap buttons have been deemed suitable, providing that the styling is overridden using the colours that are compatible with #203C5C

 # Features

 ## Existing Features

+*	Nav bar containing navigation button elements and business logo
+*	Hero image with a bootstrap jumbotron added for the callout.
+Call to action button (Book Now) visible within the jumbotron.

 ## Features Left to Implement

 # Technologies Used

+*	Bootstrap version 4.2 used for Nav, Jumbotron, some styling, and a button.
+*	Fontawesome is used for the logo image and scroll down logo.

 ## Wireframes